Huemul/trae/README.md

 });
 ```

-When called with no param it acts as a getter, returning the defined defaults.
+When called with no params acts as a getter, returning the defined defaults.

 ```js
 const config = trae.defaults();